NON SPARKING TOOLS

-Magnetism : Minimum ferrous component makes them not 100% non-magnetic, although its low long magnetism make it proper for non-critical non-magnetic applications.
+Magnetism: The minimum ferrous component makes them not 100% non-magnetic, although its low long magnetism makes it proper for non-critical non-magnetic applications.

 Durability: Less than CuBe

 Price: More economical than CuBe

 Risk of Ignition: Alloy can be used in all groups except IIC and has Higher Risk than CuBe

 MAIN FIELDS OF APPLICATION